POLICY NO: C-29.2

 Reasonable suspicion refers to a judgement that a child is being or has been abused or neglected, based on personal observations, information, and opinions formed while carrying out official work duties.

-Responsible Officer refers to the Director: Student and Academic Services.
+Responsible Officer refers to the Executive Director: People, Talent and Culture

 Risk assessment refers to a process of evaluating potential risks of harm to children or an individual child.